 “All gave some but some gave all” has become such a common phrase, we can say it without that reality sinking in.
 Every soldier has given something.
 Ever heard someone say that in war there are no unwounded soldiers?
 That’s absolutely true.

-And some of those soldiers left behind everything they loved, their lives, their dreams, to die in an explosion of fire or a rain of steel in countries we’d be hard-pressed to find on a map.
+Some of those soldiers left behind everything they loved, their lives, their dreams, to die in an explosion of fire or a rain of steel in countries we’d be hard-pressed to find on a map.

 Shouldn’t we act like that means something to us?

 May I remind you that Jesus Christ did the same thing…only infinitely greater?
 He was not a fellow American.
 He was God.
 He didn’t die for a country that loved Him.
-He died for sinners, for people who hated Him.
+He died for sinners.
+For people who hated Him.